 The world is digitalizing not just in communication and and in the tech industry, but also in the way we make food.
 3D Printing that normally happens in the largest food manufacturing, will soon be available in our homes and this is what Natural Machines is working on.
 Natural Machines is a Barcelona based company focused on innovation, by integrating the world of 3D printing with Artificial intellicence and food.
+Visit 3DStore if you’re looking for a high quality 3DPrinter Filament for your 3D printer.
 Their machine is named Foodini, a compact machine that propels design, efficiency and personification to the next level.
 Lynette Kucsma founder and CMO of Natural Machines will share with us in this interview the purposes, functionalities and evolution of her company and Foodini.

 What was it that drove you to start natural machines & Foodini?